nitros12/sqlalchemy-searchable/docs/configuration.rst

 Configuration
 =============

-SQLAlchemy-Searchable provides a number of customization options for the automatically generated search trigger, index and search_vector columns.
+sqlalchemy_searchable provides a number of customization options for the automatically generated search trigger, index and search_vector columns.

 Global configuration options